PG&E shares, debt rebound as regulator soothes bankruptcy fear

 “Given the reaction in the stock market, we think there was an appropriate level of urgency that something needed to be done,” Citigroup analysts wrote referring to the regulator’s statement.

-GRAPHIC: PG&E shares surge after Thursday's close on utility regulator's comments - tmsnrt.rs/2QNMYF1
+GRAPHIC-PG&E shares surge after Thursday's close on utility regulator's comments - tmsnrt.rs/2QNMYF1

 Price gains on PG&E’s more than $18 billion of bonds ranged from around 1.5 to 11.25 points, and their yields, which move in the opposite direction to bond prices, fell broadly.